devsbb/ios_challenge/README.md

 3. You are expected to write api calls using URLSession.

-4. An adequate solution might be developed within 5 hours.
+4. An adequate solution might be developed within 5 hours, but please spend however much time if you are excited and it takes more to construct a great solution ;) .

 # HOW TO SUBMIT CHALLENGE